Symptoms and Side Effects

 Side effect treatment options available at Rogel Cancer Center

-In addition to the Symptom Management and Palliative Care Clinic, we offer Cancer Nutrition Services to help patients who are having issues around nausea, constipation, changes in the way food tastes and other concerns related to eating.
+In addition, we offer Cancer Nutrition Services to help patients who are having issues around nausea, constipation, changes in the way food tastes and other concerns related to eating.
+For more information, please see the Cancer Nutrition Services webpages; or call for an appointment: 734-647-8902.

-For those patients experiencing pain, our Symptom Management and Palliative Care Clinic works in concert with Anesthesiology and Physical Rehabilitation to give them relief.
+For those patients experiencing pain, our Supportive Care Center works in concert with Anesthesiology and Physical Rehabilitation to give them relief.
 Learn more on the Cancer Pain webpages or call 734-647-8902.

 Although many people aren’t diagnosed with cancer until later in their lives, for those that are in child-bearing years their cancer treatment will impact on their fertility.
 To learn about options, please see the Fertility Preservation webpages or contact the program at 734-763-4323.